Arthur Samuels has taught IB history and incited a love of learning in Upper School students at Dwight since 1992.

 A Four-year Path to Success

-• Students take another full mock ACT to track their progress, as well as the PSAT for the first time.
+- Students in 10th grade take another full mock ACT to track their progress, as well as the PSAT for the first time.

-• Students are encouraged to use the summer break purposefully and to return for senior year well-prepared to engage in the college application process.
+- Students in 11th grade are encouraged to use the summer break purposefully and to return for senior year well-prepared to engage in the college application process.
 They are required to write the first draft of their college essays prior to the start of senior year.

-• Counselors meet with students individually to finalize college lists and discuss their applications.
-Counselors assist students in editing essays and supplements.
+- Counselors meet with students individually to finalize college lists and discuss their applications.

-• Counselors serve as student advocates through the process and work with families as students receive acceptances and make their final decisions.
+- Counselors serve as 12th grade student advocates through the process and work with families as students receive acceptances and make their final decisions.

 The college application process can be daunting, but guiding families through it is Jill Ortman's specialty.